 Is nutritional yeast good for blood pressure?

 Nutritional yeast can be your go-to salt swap.
-Nutritional yeast has zero sodium and boasts a lot of flavor.
+Nutritional yeast has zero sodium and boasts a lot of flavors.

 How long can you store nutritional yeast?